scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

 Build for MacOS and install
 ---------------------------
-At the moment, you can download the `latest realease <https://github.com/scionproto-contrib/http-proxy/releases>`_ available or build the plugin from source as follows:
+At the moment, you can download the `latest release <https://github.com/scionproto-contrib/http-proxy/releases>`_ available or build the plugin from source as follows:

 - Download the source code from the `SCION HTTP Proxy repository <https://github.com/scionproto-contrib/http-proxy>`_.
 - Build the plugin by running the following command in the root directory of the repository: